Rules & Regulation

 The escort boat must attempt to maintain a constant position to station the swimmer at or in front of the hub of the escort boat.

-A crossbreed with several crosses must comply with the rules of single crossing.
+A two-way crossing must comply with the rules of single crossing.

-On a two- or three-way or multiple crossing, the swimmer must completely clear the waterline at all stops.
+On a two-way crossing, the swimmer must completely clear the waterline at all stops.
 Swimmers can rest, sit or stand on land for up to 10 minutes while accepting fuel, hydration or skin lubrication from another person.
 It is not allowed to walk down the coastline.

 Each leg counts as a single cross in identical crossings.